 Our partners play a vital role in supporting us to achieve our vision.
-This pou ensures we focus on growing genuine partnership with all of our key stakeholders, including ngā hapū o Ahuriri, Napier City Council, Hawke's Bay Regional Council, Hastings District Council, Te Papa Atawhai (Department of Conservation), the wider Ahuriri community, and other key partners.
+This pou ensures we focus on stakeholders, including ngā hapū o Ahuriri, Napier City Conservation), the wider Ahuriri community, and other key partners.
 Mana whenua and local government are aligned and working in partnership for the betterment of Te Whanga.